 How To Felt A Pent Shed Roof

 Installing felt on a pent shed roof also requires similar steps to those given above for a standard garden shed.
-Use three strips of felt, and then work your way from the bottom of the roof to the top.
+Use three felt strips, and then work your way from the bottom of the roof to the top.
 Ensure you secure the felt all the way around the edges of the roof.
 Do not fit fascia boards at the back of the shed, as it will hold water.

 It may happen that a small section of your shed roof felt gets damaged before you are due to replace the felt.
 In such cases, you do not need to replace everything, which is why it is a good idea to keep any scraps of shed felt left over after an installation.

 The first thing you should do is check the entire roof to make sure the rest of the felt is in good condition.
-You should then clean the area around the damaged section to ensure it is free of dirt, grit, and obstructions.
+Then clean the area around the damaged section to ensure it is free of dirt, grit, and obstructions.
 Cut a piece of felt to cover the damaged area.

 If possible, cut a square or rectangular piece of felt that is 5cm longer on all sides of the damaged area.
 You do not necessarily need to nail the felt into place.
 Instead, you can apply adhesive around the damage, and then press the piece of felt into place over it.